A Frumious Bandersnatch Classic:

-groundhog, was buried alive beneath a recently constructed K Mart parking
+groundhog, was buried alive beneath a recently constructed Wal Mart parking

 lot.
 Therefore, he did not appear on Groundhog Day and forecast the